tailrecursion/hlisp-starter/README.md

   some mechanism for managing references, namespaces, etc. Some way to distribute libraries and include them in projects is also key.

-## HTML is Semantically Compatible with Lisp.
+## HTML is Semantically Compatible with Lisp

 To achieve the above goals, it is necessary to perform all front-end processing in a single, unified evaluation environment.
 The semantic structure of HTML